raulssorban/twitter-commit-hook/README.md

  - Log into your Twitter account
  - Go to https://apps.twitter.com/ and click Create New App
  - Set the Name to "GitHub Commit Messages"
- - Set the Description to "Post GitHub commit messages to Twitter"
+ - Set the Description to "Tweet GitHub commit messages"
  - Set the Website to "https://www.github.com"
  - Accept the Developer Agreement and Create your Twitter application